 During pressing:

-Without high-quality Cuvée must fraction, there is no great champagne.
-It forms the qualitative foundation - the "top-class raw material," so to speak.
+Without high-quality cuvée must fraction, there is no great champagne.
+It forms the qualitative foundation - the "raw material of the top class," so to speak.

 Prestige Cuvées: The Royal Class